Gajol/Content/World/Book-How-The-World-Really-Works/How the World Really Works.md

 ## Risks, Perceptions and Tolerances

-Analysis of Risks: Chauncey Starr 1969:
+Analysis of Risks: Chauncey Starr 1969 ([Social Benefit vs Technological Risk](https://www.science.org/doi/10.1126/science.165.3899.1232)):

-- voluntary and involuntary risks:  When people think that they are in control they engage in activities whose risks of serious injury or fatality may be a thousand-fold higher than th risk associated with such dreaded involuntary exposure as a terrorist attack in a large Western city.
+- voluntary and involuntary risks:  When people think that they are in control they engage in activities whose risks of serious injury or fatality may be a thousand-fold higher than the risk associated with such dreaded involuntary exposure as a terrorist attack in a large Western city.

 Contrasts: